Add event to calendar

 Scientific Planning Committee

-Introducing This Year’s Co-Chairs and Scientific Planning Committee
+Introducing This Year’s Scientific Planning Committee

 Russell E. Albak